anapyx/anapyx/README.md

 ➔ 👩🏻‍🎓 Computer Science student, in bachelor's degree, at Federal University of Paraíba, in Brazil.

-➔ ✨ Main study interest is Machine Learning and its numerous applications.

 ➔ 👩🏻‍💻 Java and Python are the main languages for my projects.

 ➔ 🖥️ Linux Mint LMDE 5 and Windows 10.